Employee Wellbeing and the Safer Workspace

-Requiring the use of face masks, is an essential place to start when planning staff re-entry to the physical workplace.
-Government guidelines suggest that all individuals wear a non-medical face mask whenever they are unable to maintain proper physical distance from others.
-A non-medical mask helps to reduce the chance of an individual’s respiratory droplets coming into contact with others and also contaminating desk surfaces.
-The use of masks is, first and foremost, recommended to protect an employee’s co-workers, rather than the individual employee actually wearing the mask.
+Requiring the use of face masks is an essential place to start when planning staff re-entry to the physical workplace.
+Government guidelines suggest that all individuals wear a face mask whenever they are unable to maintain proper physical distance from others.
+A mask helps to reduce the chance of an individual’s respiratory droplets coming into contact with others and also contaminating desk surfaces.
+The use of masks is, first and foremost, recommended to protect an employee’s co-workers, rather than the individual employee wearing the mask.

 2. Strict Cleaning Protocols